Loic-R/IT-system-security/flaw_2/README.md

 ```

 ## Exploit
+To exploit the flaw, first connect to admin page ```http://127.0.0.1/admin```
+Username is 'admin' and password 'admin123'.
+It will create an admin session in the database.

-To exploit the flaw, just run the python script and see :
+Then just run the python script and see this session cookie extracted from an unauthenticated user:
 ```bash
 python exploit.py http://127.0.0.1
 ```